RaviSoji/plda/README.md

 # Probabilistic Linear Discriminant Analysis

-__Disclaimer__
+__Disclaimers__

-This model was written for
+1. This model was written for
  an [Explainable Artificial Intelligence (XAI) project](
      http://shaftolab.com/people.html),
  so it stores a bunch of parameters in memory that are not necessary for simple classification problems.

-The model parameters are estimated via empirical Bayes.
+2. The model parameters are estimated via empirical Bayes.

 __Paper Citation__